balaji-nordic/nrf-wsl-guide/README.md

 - The BUS ID for the DK listed above is `2-2`.
 - Attach it to WSL using the following command

-  `usbipd wsl attach --busid={BUS-ID}`
+  `usbipd attach --wsl --busid={BUS-ID}`

-:point_right: *Tip 1:* It is observed that on some machines, windows automatically disconnects the device ramdomly 🤷‍♀️.
+:point_right: *Tip 1:* It is observed that on some machines, windows automatically disconnects the device randomly 🤷‍♀️.
 To workaround that, you may use one of the following methods.
   - Create a while loop on PowerShell (and leave it running)

   ```
   while (1)
   {
-    usbipd wsl attach --busid 1-11
+    usbipd attach --wsl --busid 1-11
   }
   ```
   This bruteforces the attach thereby ensuring that your DK is always attached to WSL.